Górnik Zabrze

 Górnik Zabrze Spółka Akcyjna, commonly referred to as Górnik Zabrze S.A. or simply Górnik Zabrze ([ˈɡurɲiɡ ˈzabʐɛ]), is a Polish football club from Zabrze.
 Górnik is one of the most successful Polish football clubs in history, winning the second-most Polish Championship titles together with Ruch Chorzów.
 The club was a dominant force in the 1960s and 1980s.
 Górnik holds the record for winning the most consecutive Polish Championship titles (5) and Polish Cup titles (5).
 In addition, the club was 1969–70 Cup Winners' Cup runners-up.

+They currently compete in the Ekstraklasa, the top tier of the national football league system.
 The club plays in a white or dark blue-red kit, and is based at the Arena Zabrze.
 Their main local rival is Ruch Chorzów.

 History

 First years

 The club was founded in 1948 after several smaller sports associations – KS Zjednoczenie, KS Pogoń, KS Skra, and KS Concordia – were merged into a single organization, which took the name "Górnik", the Polish word for "Miner", reflecting the fact that Zabrze was an important coal-mining centre.

 In 1950 Górnik joined the Opole Silesia regional league.
 In 1952 the club was promoted to the Polish Second Division.
 Their first game in the second tier was against Skra Częstochowa, and was witnessed by 20,000 fans, with Górnik winning 5–1.
 The whole season was very successful and Górnik finished second overall, behind Górnik Wałbrzych.

 The club was promoted to the top division in 1955.
 In their first game in the top flight Górnik beat local rivals Ruch Chorzów 3–1, with 25,000 in attendance; the club finished the season in sixth place.